KristofarStavrev/huggingface_model_deployment/README.md

-# huggingface_model_deployment
+# Huggingface Model Deployment

 ## Project Overview
-This project is a hands-on DevOps/MLOps exercise focused on deploying a HuggingFace LoRA-based sentiment analysis model using best practices for productionization, CI/CD, security, monitoring, and scalable infrastructure using Kubernetes.
+This project is a hands-on DevOps/MLOps exercise focused on deploying a HuggingFace LoRA-based sentiment analysis model using best practices for productionization, CI/CD, security, monitoring, and scalable infrastructure on Kubernetes.
 The goal is to demonstrate a full ML product lifecycle, from model training to robust, observable, and secure deployment.

 ## Key Features
 - **Model**: Fine-tuned HuggingFace transformer (LoRA) for movie sentiment analysis